bbrownekianda/docs/getting-started/dataconnect.md

 If you are a developer and want to connect to a datasource that is not included in the predefined set, you can use SOAP or REST to create your own API for data transfer.

-Connecting to data happens during the process design phase.
-You can set up data connectors first, before building your process if you wish, and then link those data connectors when [adding controls and rules](getting-started/add_form_elements.md).
+Connecting to data happens during the **process design** phase, see image below.

 ***Design process***

 ![Designing in Kianda](images/highlightdesign.png)

+You can set up data connectors first, before building your process if you wish, and then link those data connectors when [adding controls and rules](getting-started/add_form_elements.md).

 The video below highlights how to connect to a datasource, in this example, SharePoint and [How to get started](#how-to-get-started.md) runs through the process in steps including an example of how to use this datasource in a list field.